Genotyping: Microbial

 Genotyping applies to a broad range of individuals, including microorganisms.
 For example, viruses and bacteria can be genotyped.
 Genotyping in this context may help in controlling the spreading of pathogens, by tracing the origin of outbreaks.
 This area is often referred to as molecular epidemiology or forensic microbiology.

-Human genotyping
+Human

 Humans can also be genotyped.
-For example, when testing fatherhood or motherhood, scientists typically only need to examine 10 or 20 genomic regions (like single-nucleotide polymorphism (SNPs)), which represent a tiny fraction of the human genome.
+For example, when testing fatherhood or motherhood, scientists typically only need to examine 10 or 20 genomic regions (like SNPs).

 When genotyping transgenic organisms, a single genomic region may be all that needs to be examined to determine the genotype.
-A single PCR assay is typically enough to genotype a transgenic mouse; the mouse is the mammalian model of choice for much of medical research today.
+A single PCR assay is typically enough to genotype a transgenic mouse.